Women in punk rock: Pussy Riot

 Formed in 2011 in Moscow, Russia, as a punk band, artist collective and activist group.
 In addition to their music, the group used public guerrilla performance to convey political messages.
 These performances were the basis for music videos available online.

 Amanda X

 Post-punk power pop all-female trio from Philadelphia.
 Billboard magazine called them "leaders in their scene" and has described their harmonies as thrash power-pop.
 The band is composed of Melissa Brain on drums, Kat Bean on bass and Cat Park on guitar.
 Their sound has been compared to Sleater Kinney.

 Meredith Graves

 Graves is the American frontwoman for the punk rock band Perfect Pussy, which was founded in 2012 in Syracuse, New York.
 In 2015, Graves went on to found the music label Honor Press, as a feminist gesture to "fight punk's patriarchy".
 She told New York magazine that her positive experiences making music moved her to establish Honor Press and cited women visual artists Jenny Holzer and Barbara Kruger, as well as writers Kathy Acker and Susan Sontag as inspirations.

-Dream Wife

-Trio of Rakel Mjöll (lead vocals), Alice Go (guitar, vocals), and Bella Podpadec (bass, vocals), supported by Alex Paveley on drums since 2018.
-Second album So When You Gonna... reached number 18 on the UK album chart.